top of page

 SURGE was designed to give you more.
 Leading experts across the state worked alongside young people to ensure every training is what they want you to know and what you want to know.

-It'll be a day full of joy, connection, learning, and community.
-And we can't wait to have you join us.
+SURGE 2025 was a day full of joy, connection, learning, and community.
+We can't wait to have you join us at SURGE 2026.

 Your support sustains programming for